 Living frugally did not come naturally to us.
 Each day was a new battle which tested our resolve.
 But we were willing to do nearly anything to break free from our debt as soon as possible.
 In the darkest moments, our vision for a better future was what kept us moving forward.

 Life Without Student Loan Debt

 It has been nearly a year since we escaped student loan debt.
 Even though the excitement has worn off a bit, the benefits of freedom continue on.
 Before paying off my student loans, I was unhappy, unmotivated, and stressed out.
 I felt stuck.
 Today, we are able to save for retirement, give to others in need, and pursue meaningful, enjoyable work.

 If you’re stuck in student loan debt, the best step you can take is to search your heart and mind for the reasons why you want to achieve debt freedom.
 Once you’ve found your “why,” remind yourself – daily – of what is at stake.
 Let your vision for a better future for you and your family provide the constant motivation you need to succeed.

 Ultimately, there is no quick and easy way to finesse your way out of any debt.
 It will require hard work, sacrifice, and dedication.
 Your mountain of debt might seem insurmountable.
-But countless debt freedom stories like ours prove that it can be done.
+But countless debt free stories like ours prove that it can be done.
 Your circumstances may be challenging, but your story of breaking free from debt can be just as sweet.

 David Cahill is a former school administrator who returned to the classroom.
 He and his wife paid off over $17,000 of student loan debt in only 54 days.
 Today, he owns the personal finance website FinanceSuperhero.com, where he writes about life’s money problems and living your best life.